 The EU is planning to introduce mandatory human rights due diligence regulations.
 Many governments will be serious about addressing working conditions in supply chains.
 The insect food industry must avoid the pitfall of other food chains.
-The new laws would require retailers to show that suppliers adopted must have social standards.
-A relevant part of the ENTOTRUST assessment is to verify social fairness.
+The new laws would require retailers to show that suppliers adopted social standards.
+Part of the ENTOTRUST audit is to verify also social fairness.
 Read the full article here.

 Insect food approved by European FSA

 Tenebrio molitor stated safe, finally

 13 January 2021 can be considered a historical day in Europe for insect food.
 In fact, the European Food Safety Authority (EFSA) issued a positive assessment of Tenebrio molitor paving the way for a wider EU consensus, where some countries still ban its commercialization.
 Using insects in food is more than a trend, and the EFSA’s evaluation is essential for the policymakers who will decide for the wider EU authorization in the next months.

 Credits: EFSA, all rights reserved.
 The EFSA Journal.

 Retailer Kaufland introduced since April insect-based food items

 The German retailer started to introduce in Croatia a selection of insect food products, described as 'healthy, eco-conscious, and highly nutritious’ emphasising the sustainability dimensions.

 Mealworm powder is the key ingredient of the biscuits line produced by MINUS FARM.
 The almond macarons, brown sugar speculoos and shortbread chocolate biscuits are Entotrust certified.